 WHAT YOU NEED TO KNOW BEFORE THE EVENT…

-PRE-SHOW LESSONS – We are pleased to announce that our staff and Alex Dannenmann, 2017 FEIF Trainer/Instructor of the Year, will be offering lessons prior to the show.
-Please contact Maggie to get on the schedule.
+PRE-SHOW LESSONS – We are pleased to announce that we will be offering lessons prior to the show and a sport competition clinic TBA on Tuesday and Wednesday.
+Please contact Maggie for more information.